-The Directors of London Design & Engineering UTC ('the academy trust') present their annual report together with the financial statements and the auditor's reports of the charitable company for the year to 31 August 2021.
+The Directors of London Design & Engineering UTC ('the academy trust') present their annual report together with the financial statements and the auditor's reports of the charitable company for the year to 31 August 2022.
 The annual report serves the purposes of both a trustees' report and a directors' report under company law.

-The financial statements have been prepared in accordance with the accounting policies set out on pages 32 to 37 of the attached financial statements and comply with the Academy's memorandum and articles of association, applicable laws and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS 102).
+The financial statements have been prepared in accordance with the accounting policies set out on pages 39 to 44 of the attached financial statements and comply with the Academy's memorandum and articles of association, applicable laws and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS 102).

-The trust operates a University Technical College (UTC) for learners aged 13+ based in Newham serving the whole of London and beyond.
-It opened in September 2016 and moved into its purpose build, state-of-the-art, permanent building, on the dock front of London's Royal Albert Dock in January 2019.
-For the academic year 2020/21 the UTC increased its learners on roll and is now at its full capacity with around 600 learners in national curriculum year groups 9 to 11 and Sixth Form, in addition the UTC has around 40 adult apprentice learners.
+The trust operates a University Technical College (UTC) for learners aged 13+ based in Newham and serving the whole of London and beyond.
+The UTC opened in September 2016 and moved into its purpose built permanent building, on the dock front of London's Royal Albert Dock in January 2019.
+For the academic year 2021/22, the UTC remains heavily oversubscribed with 646 learners on roll across national curriculum year groups 9 to 11 and its Sixth Form.
+In addition the UTC has around 32 adult apprentice learners on roll.